Systematic Assessment of Fuzzers using Mutation Analysis: Technical Background

 For \mua, we start with the following \emph{error model}: Any token in a program is a possible location for a fault to exist, and faults are likely caused during transcription of the concept in the developer's mind to the code artifact.
 Further, we assume that the developer uses automatic tools such as compilers, which removes some categories of faults.
 This gives us a way to generate possible faults with minimal human bias \footnote{ There remains an unavoidable human bias due to the selection of fault types.
-However, generation for a fault type avoids bias as it is done exhaustively. } : Generate all instances of a fault type for each source code element that will get past the compiler.
+However, generating instances of a fault type avoids bias as it is done exhaustively. } : Generate all instances of a fault type for each source code element that will get past the compiler.
 However, many faults in the real world can be complex, containing multiple sub-faults.
-Modeling them with complex faults containing multiple sub-faults can lead to a combinatorial explosion, which is avoided by using two well-studied axioms ---the \emph{finite neighborhood hypothesis} and the \emph{coupling effect}.
+Modeling them with complex faults containing multiple sub-faults can lead to a combinatorial explosion, which can be avoided by depending on two well-studied axioms---the \emph{finite neighborhood hypothesis} and the \emph{coupling effect}.
 The \emph{finite neighborhood hypothesis} (also called \emph{competent-programmer hypothesis}) states that faults, if present in the program, are within a limited edit distance away from the correct formulation~\cite{gopinath2014mutations}.
 The \emph{coupling effect} claims that simple faults are coupled to complex faults, such that tests capable of detecting failures due to simple faults will, with high probability, detect the failures due to complex faults.
 Hence, the probability of fault masking is very low~\cite{offutt1992investigations}.
-Both axioms are well researched, with well-founded theory~\cite{wah2000theoretical,wah2001theoretical,wah2003analysis,gopinath2017theory}, and confirmed in large number of real-world software~\cite{just2014are,gopinath2017theory,petrovic2021does,chekam2017empirical}.
+Both axioms are well researched, with well-founded theory~\cite{wah2000theoretical,wah2001theoretical,wah2003analysis,gopinath2017theory}, and confirmed in real-world software~\cite{just2014are,gopinath2017theory,petrovic2021does,chekam2017empirical}.
 With these two axioms, we can limit the faults we need to test.
 This allows us to focus on changes to the smallest program elements, such as tokens and statements, and still expect that the created mutations are representative of real bugs.

 Given this error model, the idea of \mua is to collect possible fault patterns (a single fault pattern is called a \emph{mutation operator}), identify possible faults in the program (called \emph{mutations}), generate corresponding faulty programs (called \emph{mutants}) each containing a single \emph{mutation}, and finally evaluate each \emph{mutant} separately using each fuzzer and check whether the fuzzer is able to detect the changed behavior of the mutant (called \emph{killing the mutant}).